michaelgroni/tr-pll7/README.md

 ### Proposal for the loop filter
 <img src="loopFilter.png" alt="loop filter: C1 = 220 pF; C2 = 6.8 nF; C3 = 33 pF; R1 = 11 kOhm; R2 = 68 kOhm; Rset = 5.1 kOhm">

+### ADF4351 boards
+Here are a few details about different board variants.
+As with everything else in this project, there is no guarantee that the information is correct.

 ## Quick guide
 The service manual for the radio is helpful when making modifications.
 1. Assemble the circuit boards.
 Only the 7805 voltage regulator will be installed later.